-This program helps community members, reduces the cost for government programs and since 1986 pipefitters and contractors in Minnesota have volunteered over 32,098 hours, helped 7,447 homeowners at an estimated value of $3,438,200.
+This program helps community members, reduces the cost for government programs and since it's begining, pipefitters and contractors in Minnesota have volunteered over 32,098 hours, helped 7,447 homeowners at an estimated value of $3,438,200.

 When HEAT’S ON was first started it accomplished two things.
 First, we wanted to be good neighbors and help those who truly were in need of energy assistance by repairing, servicing, and cleaning furnaces, many of which were dangerous or even deadly.
 We worked closely with the community action programs (CAP) agencies (Minneapolis, Ramsey-Washington Counties, Mankato, Rochester, and St. Cloud) to identify those in need so that we could make their homes safer and also much more energy efficient.
 This not only provided a safer home but one with lower operating costs to those who could least afford higher fuel bills.

 The second reason isn’t that far off from the first, and that is to bring awareness to all homeowners that there are inherent dangers when any fuel is being combusted in a home, and a seasonal check of the system is recommended.
 Furnaces don’t last forever no matter how good they are, and just like your car, they also require occasional cleaning, maintenance, and tune-ups to run properly, safely, and efficiently.